 VemoHerb® Geranium helps the body in any cases when a strong immune system is needed:

-Supports the general health in the recovery period after various physical exhaustions;* [1, 4]
+- Supports the general health in the recovery period after various physical exhaustion;* [1, 4]

 The pack contains